huozhi/codice/README.md

 #### Props

 - `controls` (optional): A boolean value indicating whether to display the controls for the code block.
-- `filename` (optional): A string representing the filename of the code block.
+- `title` (optional): A string representing the title of the code block.

 ### Styling